What is Restless Legs Syndrome (RLS)?

 Now a detailed venous ultrasound is recommended as the first investigation prior to deciding on treatment.

 What Can Be Done To Treat Restless Legs Syndrome?

-The first step to finding a cause for your RLS is to book a consultation for an ultrasound and clinical assessment.
+The first step to finding a cause for your RLS is to book a consultation for an ultrasound and clinical assessment at our Perth clinic.